Kirti-Pant/X-RVV-/README.md

 - Hybrid model combining ResNet, VGG, and ViT with unified classification and segmentation outputs.
 - Detailed evaluation metrics and visualization code.

-## Citation
-If using this code, please cite the associated research paper:

-> K Pant, PKD Pramanik, A Saha, P Arya (2025).
-X-RVV: A Clinically Explainable Hybrid CNN-Transformer Model for Efficient Brain Tumor Segmentation Using MRI. *The Visual Computer, Springer, 2025.
-[SCIE, IF 2.9, SJR 0.637, Q2]*.

 ## Contact
 For questions or collaboration, contact Kirti Pant at [pantkirti577@gmail.com].